 As part of the CSU's Graduation Initiative 2025 to increase student success across the CSUs, the Affordable Learning Solutions program encourages faculty to use Open Educational Resources (OERs) to provide equity in access to free learning materials and remove financial barriers for students.

 “Open Educational Resources (OER) are teaching, learning and research materials in any medium – digital or otherwise – that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions” (UNESCO).

-High textbook costs have become a barrier to student learning, retention, and equity.
+High textbook costs is a growing barrier to student learning, retention, and educational equity.
 Reducing costs not only addresses student debt concerns but also improves end-of-course grades and reduces DFW rates especially for students from historically underserved populations (Hilton, 2016).
 The high cost of textbooks further disproportionately affects historically marginalized student populations who are often already disadvantaged students struggling to meet Basic Needs.
 Basic needs include, Food, Housing, Mental Health, Transportation, Hygiene, and Financial Wellness (Wood & Ingram, 2020).

 But this is beyond an affordability and cost issue.
 Open Educational Resources need to be social justice aligned to ensure access to an equitable education.
 As instructors, we should leverage CRT and OER to promote student success and equity.
 McCullough & Sebastian (2021) describe that "With culturally responsive teaching and open educational resources, we can open the door for more inclusive, relevant, and impactful learning" and providing an environment of learning that "...go[es] beyond the structural norms and dominant perspectives which have perpetuated inequities for decades."